zzak00/zzak00/README.md

 ## ➜  Wer Bin Ich ?

->  I am a Machine Learning Engineer and I am interested in AI applications, Embedded systems, Mechanism Design, Blockchain and Web 3.0 ...
+>  Machine Learning Engineer and I am interested in AI applications, Embedded systems, Mechanism Design, Blockchain and Web 3.0 ...
 </div>

 ## ➜ Where To Find Me ?